developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

  _Click image to enlarge, ESC to exit_.
  <br>
  **To move a key**, drag it within the key layout background or double-click it (to select) and move it using the arrow keys on the host computer keyboard.<br>
- **To resize a key**, drag the key's right and bottom edges within the key layout background or select it and edit the "Layout Properties" fields in the Button Properties panel.
+ **To resize a key**, drag the key's right and bottom edges within the key layout background or select it and edit the "Layout Properties" fields in the button Properties panel.
  <br>
-8. **Click "Save Layout" button often** to preserve settings.
+8. **Repeat Step 7** until the layout is configured as desired.
-9. **Repeat Step 7** until the layout is configured as desired.
+9. **Click "Save Layout" button** to store settings.
 10. **Click "Save Project" to create a project file for deployment**.

 -----

 ### Using Grid Layout

 **The Grid layout option** automatically fills the layout with a matrix of equally spaced buttons based using the specified number of columns and rows.
+Once created, buttons can be relocated on the grid as desired.
 The new layout is placed along the left and bottom edges of the simulator and can be resized if needed.<br>**`WARNING:`** Checking the Grid Layout box clears any existing layout.

 1. From the main designer screen, **click the menu button** in the upper-left corner:
  <img alt="" style="height:350px" src="ekd_main_Layout_screen.png"/>